yohanesnuwara/ESG-Chat/README.md

 ### Method: Text embedding similarity search using GPT-3

+In this method, 15 sustainability reports from various companies (Starbucks, Goldman Sachs, Nestle, Toyota, Xerox, many more) were extracted and decomposed into 5-10 sentences.
+Then, embedding was calculated using OpenAI's [text-embedding-ada-002](https://openai.com/blog/new-and-improved-embedding-model) model.
+An embedding is a vector of numbers that helps us understand how semantically similar or different the texts are.
+The closer two embeddings are to each other, the more similar are their contents.

 Why use this method?
 Naive GPT models like ChatGPT sometimes can hallucinate because we don't give **context** to it.
 Because sustainability is core to business, hallucinating is something that we must avoid if we want to implement chat bot for this purpose.